Shumouski/ATM/README.md

 2. In the project, you can log in with your details, check the balance, deposit the required amount and withdraw as well.
 3. Limits on the amount of 100,000.
+4. The code also contains explanations in Russian language